TodePond/WayOfTode/README.md

 This is the Way of Tode!<br>
 It's how true todes write code.<br>
 Are you a total tode 🐸? or a reliable robot 🤖?<br>
-(NOTE: It's ok to be a robot!
-This is just how I like to do my hobby projects!)

 ## Style
 🐸 **Todes mix styles!**<br>